Study programs structure

-Depending on the program, the graduate will have the right to use the title of Engineer, Mathematician, Physicist, Chemist, or EPF-qualified Architect.
-EPFL’s master’s programs are designed to be flexible and give students the opportunity to customize their curricula according to their aspirations.
-They consist in two steps: the master cycle (60 or 90 ECTS depending on the program) followed by a one-semester master’s project (30 ECTS).
+The Master’s programs at EPFL are designed to be flexible and give students the opportunity to customize their curricula according to their ambitions and aspirations.
+All programs consist in two steps: the Master’s cycle (60 or 90 ECTS depending on the program) followed by a one-semester Master’s thesis (30 ECTS).

 The Master’s cycle consists of compulsory courses, a wide range of elective courses, and semester projects undertaken in research laboratories.
 Courses can be grouped together to form an orientation, a specialization or a minor.